Elbow Common Injuries | San Francisco, CA

 Symptoms include pain and weakness at the elbow.
 Pain will often get worse when trying to use the biceps, such as flexion or supination.

 Treatment often includes a period of rest, physical therapy, and activity modification.
-Dr. Sampson uses ultrasound for accurate diagnosis and guided injections for refractory cases.
+Dr. Sampson, our tendon specialist, uses ultrasound for accurate diagnosis and guided injections for refractory cases.

 Cubital Tunnel Syndrome